A ROOT collection is a group of related objects. In general, it easier to manage a large number of items as a ROOT collection.

 They are abstract base classes and it is not possible to create objects from them.
 They are used as base classes for other ROOT classes.

-TCollection class provides the basic protocol (i.e. the minimum set of member functions) that all collection classes have to implement.
+TCollection class provides the basic protocol (this is the minimum set of member functions) that all collection classes have to implement.
 These include:

 Add(): Adds another object to the ROOT collection.